jayvdb/hformat/language.md

 	{[identifier][:specs]}

-As it will be explained, the _identifier_ is used to identify what needs to be printed, while the _specs_ are the configuration of the format indeed.
+Where 'specs' will be a list of functions separated by commas [,].

+You don't really need to make a differentiation between 'identifier' and 'specs' using the two points [:].
+In this case, you will be able to arrange the functions and identifier in the order you choose, and the formatter will automatically recognize each component.

 &nbsp;
+## A. Placeholders
+Placeholders are used in order to allow some special characters to be used without causing conflicts with the formatter syntax.
+Most of the times this will be solved by surrounding those characters with quotes, but if this is also not an option, the following placeholding system is given:

+	&<chars>;

+Where 'chars' can be from the literal character wanted to placehold, to a keyword that identifies some typical conflicting chars:

+* `&sq;` Simple quote ['].
+* `&dq;` Double quote ["].
+* `&c;` Comma [,].
+* `&op;` Opening parentheses [(].
+* `&cp;` Closing parentheses [)].

+&nbsp;
-## A. Identificators
+## B. Identificators
 Identificators are the strings the system uses to identify what needs to be printed.
 It would be what is before the two points (**:**) when it is separated from specs. _HumanFormatter_ allows all the possible systems from `str.format()` and f-strings, and more:

 * _**Parameters:**_ As in `str.format()`, the identifier will be the name of the parameter given as an argument to the function.
 You can force it by prefixing the name with **%**.
 * _**Contextual:**_ As it would be with f-strings.
 It will try to evaluate whatever line is given as an identifier, so you can use from local-defined variables to some simple operations.
 You can force it prefixing with **@**.
 * _**Literals:**_ It will interpret the id as an string or a numeric, and represent it directly.
 You can force it with **?**.
 * _**Integers:**_ It will act as `str.format()` does.
 You cannot force it (although you can use '%' as with parameters).
-* _**Unidentified:**_ If no identificator is given, it will act like `str.format()`, getting the given positional argument corresponding to it's position in the string.
+* _**Empty:**_ If an empty string is given, it will act like `str.format()`, getting the given positional argument corresponding to it's position in the string.

+If the identificator is not recognized, two situation may happen.
+If the separation between identificator and specs is made, it will try to force it to the other types, or interpret it as a literal if it fails.
+But if no separation is made, it will first try to interpret it as a function, and only if that fails, will treat it as a literal.

 &nbsp;
-## B. Specs
+## C. Specs
 Specs is the name given to the functions that configure the formatting.
 Most of them will be just like `str.format()`, but there are some minor changes and more possible different operations.
 They all have the Python-function format "_<fooname\>([<args...\>],)_", but there are some changes:

 * You don't have to use quotes to write strings, as there are no variables nor definitions that could cause conflict.
 You just **must** use them when you want to write strings arguments that contain commas (,), parentheses () or double points (:).
 * When you use a function with no arguments, you don't have to write the parentheses ().

-The following list includes all the currently available functions and how to use them (version 2.2.1):
+The following list includes all the currently available functions and how to use them (version 2.5):
-### B.1.
+### C.1.
 Alignment.
 Alignment places the string in different sides of the given space.

-* `center([width], [fill])` places the string in the center of the available space.
+* `center|cnt([width], [fill])` places the string in the center of the available space.
 As in every other alignment function, _width_ and _fill_ arguments can be set in order to configure width and filling char.
 See their own functions below for further information.
-* `left([width], [fill])` places in the left side.
+* `left|lft([width], [fill])` places in the left side.
-* `right([width], [fill])` places in the right side.
+* `right|rgt([width], [fill])` places in the right side.
 * `ralign([width], [fill])` aligns the string in a random place from center, left or right.

-### B.2.
+### C.2.
 Width
 Width sets up the minimum space where the string must be placed.
 That space left will be filled by spaces, or by the filling char (check _fill_ function).

-* `width(size, [fill])`. 'size' can be set as an absolute value, with a normal integer; or as a relative one, prefixing the integer with a '+'.
+* `width|w(size, [fill])`. 'size' can be set as an absolute value, with a normal integer; or as a relative one, prefixing the integer with a '+'.
 Absolute values will set the size ignoring the string to be placed (just as normal f-strings), while relative ones will count from the actual length of the string.
 Also, setting the width to 0 will represent 0 before any number.
 The 'fill' argument can be set in order to specify a filling char different from a space.
 Check _fill_ function for more.

-### B.3.
+### C.3.
 Filling
 Substitutes the simple space char as a width filler.
 It needs an alignment to be set, by default would be _left_.

-* `fill([with])` substitutes the spaces with the argument given.
+* `fill|f([with])` substitutes the spaces with the argument given.
 If there is none, the space will remain.
 You can use more than one char to fill, and those will be adjust to the existing space.
-* `rfill([which])` chooses, for each space to be filled, one of the given characters from 'which', randomly.
+* `rfill|rf([which])` chooses, for each space to be filled, one of the given characters from 'which', randomly.

-### B.4.
+### C.4.
 Signing
 Chooses the way the signs of numeric values must be shown.

 * `sign([arg])`.
 Its argument can be one of the following:
 	* _all_ -- Represent both + and - signs.
+Also default if no args passed.
 	* _neg_ -- Represent only - sign.
 	* _sp_ or _space_ -- Represent - sign and a space when the number is positive.

-### B.5.
+### C.5.
 Altering
 Shows the alternative representation of some variable-types such as binaries or hexadecimals.

 * `alter`

-### B.6.
+### C.6.
 Precision
 Handles the precision or limiting of the string given to represent.
 It acts differently between numerics and strings, so two functions are given:

-* `decimal(limit)` limits the number of decimal digits to be represented, to the argument given.
-It also forces the variable type to be float, so it can work with integers too.
+* `decimal|dec(limit, [decsep])` limits the number of decimal digits to be represented, to the argument given.
+It also forces the variable type to be float, so it can work with integers too. 'decsep' can be given in order to change the decimals separator char.
-* `limit(size, [end])` limits the number of chars from a string to be shown, to 'size'. 'end' argument can be a char that will be putted as final char of the representation.
+* `limit|l(size, [end])` limits the number of chars from a string to be shown, to 'size'. 'end' argument can be a char that will be putted as final char of the representation.
 Have in mind that this ending char won't increase the limiting size, so if you use it, your string will be limited to (size-1), leaving the on space for the char.

-### B.7.
+### C.7.
 Number separators.
 Changes the characters used to separate decimals and miles.
 Remind that if you want to use commas (,) as a part of you arguments, you must surround it with quotes.

 * `decsep(new)` changes the default decimal separator (,) to 'new'.
 * `milsep(new)` changes the default miles separator (None) to 'new'.

-### B.8.
+### C.8.
 Type casters.
 Forces the element to be printed to cast into the selected format.

 * `bin([alter])` casts a numeric value to bin.
 Whenever 'alter' is an available argument, it will mean that it represents its alternative form (as using _alter_ function).